Now scheduling EMDR Intensives!

 OSDD-1a: Involves dissociative symptoms and identity disruption without distinct, fully-formed alters.

-OSDD-1b: Includes dissociative symptoms and identity disruption where different personality states are not as distinct or separate as in DID.
+OSDD-1b: Includes dissociative symptoms and identity disruption where different personality states may be distinct, but may not have amnesia between alters (as in the case of DID).

 Symptoms of OSDD